KristKross/Project-Kresta/README.md

 ```

 ## Development Workflow
-To use Nodemon for backend development, Webpack for frontend bundling and Watch Sass for CSS compiling, follow these steps:
+To use Nodemon for backend development and Webpack for frontend bundling, follow these steps:

 ### Nodemon (Backend Development)
 1. Run `npm run dev` in your terminal to start the development server.